venkat/venkat.github.io/_drafts/2014-08-12-expanding-your-rest-api.markdown

 But there is one significant disadvantage, network latency.
 You can only fetch the user resource (over the network) once you fetch the comment and get the user reference from it.
 So, if you need to list 10 comments, you will have to make a bunch of HTTP GETs to get the details of the users who left those comments.
 This is not usually a bad thing (specially if you have cache-control setup right) if your design  and UI allow you to have some empty placeholder and the details can be loaded up asynchronously as each GET succeeds.
 In our mobile world, you should factor in the user moving in and out of data connectivity and as a result (based on the order in which the HTTP operations are executed), the more the number of pending HTTP GETs, the higher the chances of some of them failing and so you should be OK with not being able to display some of the user details.

 In certain cases, this is not acceptable - let us say you're showing a complex receipt to your user which has a bunch of inter-related details.
 For example, the details of the charge, the details of the service provider, credits applied etc., In such cases, it is preferable to be as complete as possible and show all details together.
 Doing this by fetching disparate inter-connected information over multiple HTTPS GETs and have it be all-or-nothing can be a headache.
-You can still do it by showing some kind of loading spinner as you keep track of the GETs that are in progress and the ones that are completed in the background but there is a better way, you can just "expand" the nested relationships, where you roll-out the related resources in place, like so:
+You can still do it by showing some kind of loading spinner as you keep track of the GETs that are in progress and the ones that are completed in the background and that brings us to option two - you can just "expand" the nested relationships, where you roll-out the related resources in place like so:

 {%highlight json %}
 {